nuitrcs/pythonworkshops/dataanalysis/readme.md

 [Pandas and Seaborn example](https://gist.github.com/5agado/ee95008f25730d04bfd0eedd5c36f0ee)

 [Classifier Example](https://gist.github.com/rspeer/ef750e7e407e04894cb3b78a82d66aed): uses lots of the tools we cover in this workshop, plus some additional ones.
 Also a great example of things that can go wrong with machine learning, and how to avoid some issues with classifiers: "How to make a racist AI without really trying"

+[Chris Albon's Notes](https://chrisalbon.com/): these started as notes for himself, but have grown into a good reference for data analysis tasks